baroxx/vagrant-kubernetes/README.md

 # Kubernetes on Ubuntu 20.04 with Vagrant

 This project provides a basic setup of a Kubernetes node with Vagrant.
+Each virtual machine needs its own directory for Vagrant.
 You can clone this repository multipe times to configure a controle plane with worker nodes.
+Vagrant creates for each virtual machine a .vagrant directory. **Delete the .vagrant directory after copying an existing Vagrant setup.**

+# Prerequisits

+- Vagrant
+- VirtualBox

-# General configuration
+# Configuration

 You can change these properties: